Combined Degree Programs

-Although the schedule of training can be flexible, entering students typically complete the two preclinical years as medical students prior to enrolling as full time graduate students.
-During this initial period the MD/PhD students use the post freshman and sophomore summers for required research rotations in laboratories of their choice.
-In addition during the first year there is an extensive orientation program, which provides a detailed view of the diverse research opportunities available.
+Although the schedule of training can be flexible, entering students typically complete the two preclinical years as medical students prior to enrolling as full-time graduate students.
+During this initial period the MD/PhD students use the post year 1 and year 2 summers for required research rotations in laboratories of their choice.
+In addition, during the first year there is an extensive orientation program, which provides a detailed view of the diverse research opportunities available.
 The research rotations and orientation are designed to facilitate the choice of a thesis advisor.
 There is also a required biomedicine journal club for freshman and sophomores.

-After completion of the preclinical years, MD/PhD students enroll for three to four years in the PhD program of their choice.
-During this time they take required graduate courses, complete a required Longitudinal Clinical Rotation and complete their dissertation research.
-They must defend their PhD thesis before returning to the medical school phase.
-Subsequently, students begin the final two years of their medical training, which takes the form of a series of clinical clerkships and 1 elective over the third year and 2 sub-internships, 5 electives and 1 month of Area Health Education Center work in the fourth year.
+After completion of the preclinical years, MD/PhD students enroll in the PhD program of their choice.
+During this time, they take required graduate courses, complete a required Longitudinal Clinical Rotation and complete their dissertation research.
+They must successfully defend their PhD thesis before returning to the medical school phase.
+Subsequently, students begin the final two years of their clinical medical training, which takes the form of a series of clinical clerkships, 2 sub-internships and 1 month of ICM IV work in the third and fourth years.
+Students must additionally complete 6 elective rotations, one of which must be clinical and completed in the final year of medical school.
 To provide flexibility and to meet the specific professional development needs of MD/PhD students while assuring comparable clinical training to our MD students, they:

-- may accrue up to 3 months of senior elective credit in the preclinical and graduate school years through the Physician Scientist Elective or other preapproved curricula.
-These curricula should be approved through the MD/PhD Clinical Committee with final approval through the Office of Student Affairs.
+- May accrue up to 3 elective credits in the preclinical and graduate school years through the Physician Scientist Elective and other preapproved curricula.
+The elective credits earned through the graduate program curricula should be approved through the MD/PhD Clinical Committee with final approval through the Office of Student Affairs.

-- may return to their PhD laboratory in lieu of 1 elective month.
+- May return to their PhD laboratory for 1 elective credit.

-- will be expected to engage in professional development activities (electives, research or academic pursuits consonant with their career plans) throughout most of their senior year even if they begin clinical work on time and are able to complete all required coursework without a break in their curriculum.
-There should be no more than two to three totally unscheduled months in the senior year.
+- Will be expected to engage in professional development activities (electives, research or academic pursuits consonant with their career plans) throughout most of their final year even if they begin clinical work on time and are able to complete all required coursework without a break in their curriculum.
+Eight semesters of medical school are required for graduation.